HuttonICS/blue-carbon-db/README.md

 ```

-These ``` .qza ``` files can be viewed by going to https://view.qiime2.org/ and placing the file into the viewer.
+These ``` .qzv ``` files can be viewed by going to https://view.qiime2.org/ and placing the file into the viewer.